What is traceability?

 With the help of barcodes and scanners, parts and products can easily be tracked at every station.
 No need to plaster post-its everywhere reminding workers to scan products: simply add a step to digital work instructions.
 Then, access all reports and information from a Product Genealogy/Traceability app.

-Furthermore, with IoT connected devices, manufacturers can easily keep track of tool location and inventories.
+Furthermore, with IoT-connected devices, organizations can easily keep track of tool location and inventories.

-Tulip’s no-code manufacturing app platform collects data from the people, machines, and sensors throughout your factory.
-Tulip gives manufacturers real-time visibility into their production lines and improves traceability.
+Tulip’s no-code operations platform collects data from the people, machines, and sensors throughout your operation.
+Tulip gives organizations real-time visibility into their production lines and improves traceability.
 Schedule a demo to learn more.